-Brooks Poem on Louisville Veteran’s Hospital Wall of Heroes
+Brooks Poem on Louisville Veteran’s Hospital Wall of Honor

 The original poem by Brooks, “The Soldier Pays” was inspired by his own service during the Vietnam War.
 With the help and encouragement of fellow veterans, Brooks was encouraged to share the poem with others, so he set out to find an appropriate, respectful way to do just that.

 Over the summer 2012, Brooks finalized his thoughts and edits to the poem while visualizing a setting for its text.
 A collaboration with fellow veterans led to a collage art piece embodying aspects central to a veterans core with an eagle, flag, and military dog tags to serve as a backdrop to the powerful sentiment of Brooks’ poem: